sonmarcho/fstar-extended-mode/README.md

                         (car (process-lines "make" "--quiet" target))
-                        ;; TODO: Put the path to the local copy of the F* extended mode here " --include " (getenv "HOME") "/fstar-extended-mode " )
+                        ;; TODO: Put the path to the local copy of the F* extended mode here " --include " (getenv "HOME") "/fstar-extended-mode " "load FEM.Process" ;; Load the compiled tactics used by the extended mode )
                      ;; If the above failed, use a default configuration (error (concat